Minor

 Benefits of studying at ZHdK.

-In the introductory lecture series “Skills” you will meet the experts on key sustainability issues and challenges such as the climate crisis, the biodiversity crisis, Doughnut Economics and planetary boundaries, the circular economy and sufficiency, policy frameworks and personal and social resilience.
+In the introductory lecture series “Perspectives,” you will meet experts addressing key topics and challenges of sustainability, including: the climate and biodiversity crisis, donut economics and planetary boundaries, circular economy and sufficiency, political frameworks, and social resilience.
+Joint reflection and contextualization conclude each lecture and excursion.

 People